 If 12 or more people want to learn about a subject which is not currently offered, the college will make every effort to find a qualified instructor and offer the course anywhere in Robeson County where suitable space is available.
-Requests may be made by calling the Adult and Continuing Education Division at 618-5680, extension 124.
+Requests may be made by calling the Adult and Continuing Education Division at 910-272-3601.